 Jay Winig, MSW, LCSW, CRADC has provided individual and group therapy, as well as support services at the University Counseling Center since 2008.
 He received his Masters of Social Work from the University of South Florida and has been a licensed clinical social worker for 19 years.
 He is also a certified substance abuse counselor.
 Jay recently graduated from the Advanced Psychodynamic Psychotherapy program at the Saint Louis Psychoanalytic Institute and is currently enrolled in the Child and Adolescent Psychodynamic Program.
 He has also received extensive training in Dialectical Behavioral Therapy (DBT) as well as in other clinical modalities.
 Jay believes in close collaboration with his patients to help them achieve their desired outcomes.
 He has practiced in South Florida, New York City, and St. Louis.
 He has worked with young fathers, HIV positive men, college students, and many emotional issues.
 He has presented locally and nationally on issues unique to young fathers, substance abuse, and college mental health.

-Therese Jacques, LPC is a Licensed Professional Counselor who received her B.S, from Washington University in Saint Louis and her M.A. in counseling from Saint Louis University.
+Therese Jacques, LPC is a Licensed Professional Counselor (LPC) who received her B.S. from Washington University in Saint Louis and her M.A. in counseling from Saint Louis University.
+Therese joined the University Counseling Center in April 2014.
 She has worked with children, adolescents, and adults providing individual, family, career, and academic counseling.
-She is experienced in working with depression and anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse, and drug and alcohol problems.
+Some of her experience includes working with students on such issues as depression and anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse, and drug and alcohol problems.
+Therese is SafeZone trained and serves as the UCC staff contact for sexual assault.
 She approaches treatment from a humanistic viewpoint and believes in supporting students with a wraparound philosophy in order to reach their full potential.
-She is a member of both the American College Counseling Association (ACCA) and the American Counseling Association (ACA).
+She is a member of both the American College Counseling Association (ACCA) and American Counseling Association (ACA).
 Therese is a native New Yorker.

 Jennifer Scott, LCSW is a licensed clinical social worker providing case management and clinical services at the University Counseling Center.
 She received both her undergraduate (BA) and graduate (MSW) degrees from Washington University in Saint Louis.
 Her passion for mental health and addiction issues directed her post-graduate career to the adult substance abuse population around the Saint Louis area.
 In her work, she acquired skills for effective treatment approaches to depression and anxiety, post-traumatic stress disorder, and crisis management in both the individual and group settings.
 Her treatment approach is influenced by both cognitive-behavioral therapy and her education as a social worker.
 Ms. Scott believes in treating the whole person, not just the symptoms presented.
 Prior to entering the social work field, Ms. Scott was the assistant swim coach at Oberlin College in Oberlin, Ohio.
 It is her experiences in the social work field and on the pool deck that have fueled Ms. Scott's passion for rejoining the university setting and providing her services to the Saint Louis University community.